nourtheallam/Obsidian/Obsidian Vault/Algorithms II Concepts/Hardness parameter.md

-Some property of the input to the problem that related to how "hard" or "easy" a solution is to compute on this input.
+Some property of the input to the problem that is related to how "hard" or "easy" a solution is to compute on this input.